 - John Locke and England’s Empire (virtual weekend seminar)

-- Early Modern Intersections in the American South (symposium)
+- Early Modern Intersections in the American South (virtual symposium)

 - Reading Scotland before 1707 (symposium)